-- Discuss and apply fundamental data mining concepts and techniques such as classification and clustering algorithms, as well as frequent pattern mining. - Discuss and apply fundamental web mining concepts and techniques using state-of-the-art technologies and platforms. - Explain how highly unstructured datasets, such as those collected by web applications can be used in order to build recommender systems and personalized web services and be able to identify the proper techniques and algorithms in order to prepare, preprocess, analyze and mine them. - Explain how classification and text mining techniques can be applied to documents in order to perform sentiment analysis. - Explain how web search engines index and rank web content using graph mining algorithms. - Explain how web mining can be applied to extract useful information from Web 2.0 media such as social networking web sites, blogs, reviews' sites, etc. - Quickly get accustomed to any data mining/data analysis software application and be able to use it. - Gain hands-on experience by conducting a group-based term project on designing and developing a data/web mining application, or performing an extensive analysis using data/web mining techniques. - Effectively present and communicate the knowledge they have acquired in the course.
+- Discuss and apply large-scale data mining and machine learning concepts and techniques using state-of-theart technologies and platforms. - Explain how highly unstructured datasets, such as those collected by web applications can be used in order to build recommender systems and personalized web services and be able to identify the proper techniques and algorithms in order to prepare, preprocess, analyze and mine them. - Explain how web mining can be applied to extract useful information from Web 2.0 media such as social networking web sites, blogs, reviews' sites, etc. - Explain how classification and text mining techniques can be applied to documents in order to perform sentiment analysis. - Explain how web search engines index and rank web content using graph mining algorithms. - Quickly get accustomed to any data mining/data analysis software application and be able to use it. - Gain hands-on experience by conducting a group-based term project on designing and developing a data/web mining application, or performing an extensive analysis using data/web mining techniques. - Effectively present and communicate the knowledge they have acquired in the course.